laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 ## Stats

-Since we already submitted `amdahl` to run on the cluster, we can query the scheduler to see how long our job took and what resources were used.
+Since we already submitted our job to run on the cluster, we can query the scheduler to see how long our job took and what resources were used.
 We will use `sacct -u $USER` to get statistics about `job.sh`.

 ```
 sacct -u $USER